-During the year ended 31 December 2022, the Board has held four meetings.
+Code Provision C.5.1 of the CG Code stipulates that the Board should meet regularly and board meetings should be held at least four times a year at approximately quarterly intervals.
+During the year ended 31 December 2023, the Board has held four meetings.
+It involves active participation, either in person or through electronic means of communication, of a majority of Directors.
 All Directors are given an opportunity to include any matters in the agenda for all Board meetings and are given sufficient time to review documents and information relating to matters to be discussed during the Board meetings in advance.
 For all regular Board meetings, the Board reviewed the operation and financial performance, and reviewed and approved the annual and interim results.
 And in order to ensure all Directors could plan in advance their availability, a notice of at least 14 days is given for regular meeting.